zhubao315/learn-agentic-ai/-01_lets_get_started/03_from_llms_to_stateful_long_runningl_multi_agents/02_architecture.md

 In essence, EDA is about building systems that thrive on change, letting events steer the action rather than rigid, predefined flows.
 It’s a mindset shift from "do this, then that" to "something happened—now what?"

-### What is a Three-Tier Architecture?
+### What is a Three-Tier Microservices Architecture?

-A **three-tier architecture** is a software design pattern that organizes an application into three distinct layers, each with a specific responsibility:
+A **three-tier Microservices architecture** is a software design pattern that organizes an application into three distinct layers, each with a specific responsibility:

 - **Presentation Tier**: This is the user interface layer, responsible for displaying information and handling user interactions.
 Examples include web pages, mobile app interfaces, or desktop application frontends.
-- **Application Tier** (or Logic Tier): This layer contains the business logic of the application.
+- **Application Tier** (or Logic Tier): This layer contains the business logic of the application divided into microservices.
 It processes inputs from the presentation tier, applies rules, performs calculations, and manages the application's core functionality.
 - **Data Tier**: This tier handles data storage and retrieval, typically using databases or file systems.
 It ensures data persistence and provides access to the information needed by the application tier.

 Each tier is separate, meaning they can be developed, deployed, and maintained independently while communicating with each other through defined interfaces.